2024 alberta sport recognition award Winners

 As a speedskating parent, Blair began his volunteer involvement at the grassroot level in the role of Meet Recorder.
 His meticulous work ensured that competitions ran smoothly, allowing skaters and officials to perform at their best.

-Throughout this time, Blair advocated for increased investment by Speed Skating Canada in grassroots development initiatives for athletes, coaches, officials, and volunteers.
+Blair's involvement also extends to the national level, where he was elected as President of the Speedskating Canada's Board of Directors for two terms.
+He has always advocated for increased investment by Speed Skating Canada in grassroots development initiatives for athletes, coaches, officials, and volunteers.

 Blair’s dedication, leadership, and spirit of volunteerism have had a profound impact on the sport of speedskating, His contributions have strengthened the sport of speedskating at multiple levels, creating a lasting legacy.